Mayankattifr/cross_prob/README.md

 # cross_prob
-A code to calculate the probability of random cross matches between catalogs
+A code to calculate the probability of random cross matches between catalogs based on stellar number densities.